coastalme/coastalme/TO_DO_LIST.md

 -  TODO 076 [When doing parallel profiles, start from the profile which is closest to a right angle with the coast]
 -  TODO 077 [As traverse between the bounding profiles creating parallel profiles, gradually change the parallel profile orientation based on distance weighting of two bounding profiles]
 -  TODO 078 [At present, we don't allow cliff collapse onto interventions.
 Is this realistic?
 Should it change with different types on intervention?]
+-  [Why do we get patches of sediment in the sea?]

 ##  Output
 -  TODO 065 [Get GPKG output working]